 Starvation as a Weapon of War

-Disturbingly, starvation is rumored to be used as a weapon of war in Gaza.
+Disturbingly, starvation is rumoured to be used as a weapon of war in Gaza.
 Israeli officials have publicly expressed their aim to deprive civilians of food, water, and fuel.
 Human Rights Watch has highlighted that Israeli forces are deliberately blocking the delivery of essential supplies, impeding humanitarian assistance, and targeting agricultural areas

 Such actions, tantamount to war crimes, are in direct violation of international humanitarian law.
 The intentional deprivation of civilians of “objects indispensable to their survival”, including blocking relief supplies, is explicitly defined as a war crime by the Rome Statute of the International Criminal Court